maevadevs/Learn-SQL-Server/1-dml-dql/04-filtering-data/08-like.md

   first_name,
   last_name
 FROM sales.customers
-WHERE last_name LIKE '[A-C]%' -- Last name starts with A,B, or C ORDER BY first_name
+WHERE last_name LIKE '[A-C]%' -- Last name starts with A, B, or C ORDER BY first_name;
 ```

 Using the NOT wildcard (`^`)